 Continue to keep your body in motion once you have landed, and walk wherever you can.
 Once you have arrived at your destination, here are some stretches and movements that will help get the blood moving throughout your muscles and body again.
 Take a look at Wainani Arnold, Wainani Wellness Center, (www.wainaniwellness.com).

-In summary, even though you may not end up being one of the lucky passengers flying in the comfortable luxury of first class, your flying experience doesn’t have to be so bad.
-By planning, preparing, and implementing these healthy stretches, movements, and breathing techniques, your airline flight time can actually be part of the overall positive experience of your entire trip.
+Although you may not end up being one of the lucky passengers flying in the comfortable luxurious first class section, your flying experience doesn’t have to be so bad.
+By planning, preparing, and implementing these healthy stretches, movements, and breathing techniques; your airline flight time can actually be part of the overall positive experience of your entire trip.
 I know my travel experience has improved immensely as a result of practicing these techniques and I’ve avoided getting sick numerous times, especially traveling during the winter months.